How Nature Can Help You Feel Better TodayPosted: September 22, 2021

 Something about being close and connected to nature helps release happy hormones and I can attest to this firsthand.

-I am sure you’ve noticed it, too!
+I am sure you've noticed it, too!
 The biggest tip and take home here is all about finding what works for you.
 Going out into the natural setting, taking a walk and simply touching greenery along the way is all it takes to release those happy hormones.

 3.Grounding (or earthing).

 This is something I do on the weekends mostly when the weather is nice.

 When I am outside in my yard, I take my shoes off.
 I love walking barefoot in the yard and letting the grass and dirt touch my feet.